Projects-by-Harsh-and-Sid/Atlas-Link/readme.md

 ## 3. Integration with ChatGPT

-Star Link leverages the advanced natural language processing capabilities of ChatGPT to create an intuitive and powerful user interface for the Star Atlas marketplace.
+Atlas Link leverages the advanced natural language processing capabilities of ChatGPT to create an intuitive and powerful user interface for the Star Atlas marketplace.

 ### 3.1 Custom GPT Model